 Blackmagic’s DaVinci Resolve started out as a colour coding tool before expanding to include a full range of editing tools through its intuitive user interface and has become increasingly popular among YouTubers.

-Channels such as Potato Jet and Peter McKinnon have been championing DaVinci Resolve as an alternative to Final Cut Pro and Adobe Premiere for some time, with its professional-level raft of features and a surprisingly feature-rich free version.
+Some of the best photography Youtube channels such as Potato Jet and Peter McKinnon have been championing DaVinci Resolve as an alternative to Final Cut Pro and Adobe Premiere for some time, with its professional-level raft of features and a surprisingly feature-rich free version.